Collecting figures as a hobby

 Bring Arts / Play Arts

-The figures in the Play Arts series are articulated "action figures" by Square Enix, just as in Figmo, the articulation brings with it enormous opportunities for presentation in countless positions, but at the same time also sometimes challenges due to the visibility of the ball joints.
-Bring Arts is closer to Figma, Play Arts already has a bigger collection and can get closer to scale figures.
+The Play Arts figures are Square Enix articulated "action figures", like Figmo, articulation brings with it a huge range of presentation possibilities in countless poses, but also sometimes challenges due to the visibility of the ball joints.
+Bring Arts is closer to Figma, Play Arts is already a bigger collection and gets closer to scale figurines.

 Garage Kit

-Garage kit is the "buildable miniature model" of the figure world, a self-buildable and paintable figure; without being a construction series (cf building kits).
+A garage kit is a "buildable model" of the figurine world, a figure that you assemble and paint yourself; but it is not a construction kit (cf. building kits).
 The figure is delivered really unpainted in parts, so the final look is completely in the enthusiast’s own hands.
 Garage kits are available in all price ranges and are generally more affordable than pre-assembled and painted figures in the same size range.